 - Go to Settings > WiFi and forget your wireless network(s)

-It’s worth noting that the October update specifically mentions WiFi for the Pixel 2, Pixel 3, and Pixel 3a family, which probably didn’t make it into the Pixel 4 build.
-So, look for potential improvements with the November release.
+It’s worth noting that the October update specifically mentions WiFi for the Pixel 2, Pixel 3, and Pixel 3a family, and we’ve seen WiFi get mentioned on almost every update, so this is still a work in progress.
 Are you having problems with WiFi calling?
 Let us know in the comment section below.

 Bluetooth should be more stable than ever before on Android 10.
 That said, we are seeing a few complaints about it from people trying to use it in a car, truck, or with Android Auto.